-The replacement part number is: OEM:433 – Schrader 20398.
+The replacement part number is OEM:433 – Schrader 20398.

-Low Pressure Warning Limit
+Low-Pressure Warning Limit

 If the tire pressure drops below the low tire pressure warning limit, the driver will be alerted.
 Low External temperatures will trigger the alert as well as a deflated tire.

 The TPMS system is quite intelligent and can determine all the required info from the 3 chassis sensors.
 The WCM (Wireless Control Module) receives the info from the sensors, which is then relayed to the driver onboard.

-Disconnecting the battery to reset
+Disconnecting the Battery to Reset

 Owners have attempted to reset the TPMS monitoring system by disconnecting the battery.
 If you disconnect the negative battery terminal for 5 minutes – all electronic modules and capacitors lose their memory.

-As a process of elimination exercise, you can have the wheel with the faulty signals rotated with a wheel which has a good signal.
+As a process of elimination exercise, you can have the wheel with the faulty signals rotated with a wheel that has a good signal.
 If that same wheel is still giving problems at the new location, you’ve identified the wheel valve sensor to be faulty.

 Removing the TPMS Completely